camunda/camunda-docs-manual/content/reference/rest/variable-instance/get-query.md

 ---

 Query for variable instances that fulfill given parameters.
 Parameters may be the properties of variable instances, such as the name or type.
-The size of the result set can be retrieved by using the [get variable instances count]({{< relref "reference/rest/variable-instance/get-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Variable Instance Count]({{< relref "reference/rest/variable-instance/get-query-count.md" >}}) method.

 # Method